Electric RC Versus Nitro RC Cars: Which is Best

 Brushless motors are a great way to help beginners race their RC cars at very fast speeds.

-We have a article covering brushed and brushless motors click here to read.
+We have a article about brushed and brushless motors click here to read.

 The most obvious difference between the electric RC motor and the nitro engine is that the latter requires a fuel source other than batteries to operate.